fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 This RA describes the system architecture for the Lenovo Open Cloud Platform based on Lenovo ThinkSystem servers and Lenovo network switches.
-It provides detail of the hardware requirements to support various node roles and the corresponding configuration of the systems.
+It provides details of the hardware requirements to support various node roles and the corresponding configuration of the systems.
 It also describes the network architecture and details for the switch configurations.
 The hardware bill of materials is provided